jonnypeace/VPN-gateway/README.md

 sed -i 's|ens18|<b>ens7|g' etc.iptables.rules.v4
 </pre>

-replace "EDITME" (in the sed command below) with your lan address subnet (these rules only take into account home networks.
-If you're using a cloud VPS, you would use the public ip of your home to gain access, but not part of this readme - in my bashscripts repo, i have a script for updating firewall rules based on IP.
-It can easily be applied to iptables, but at the moment its ufw only.
-I'll update this in the future to include both options)
+WARNING: This is important to get right, as this rule whitelists your Lan from the firewall, and will allow SSH/wireguard access
-WARNING: This is important to get right, as this rule whitelists you from the firewall, and will allow SSH/wireguard access SUBNET HELP: A subnet from the ip address identified from the command above (in bold), would equate to...
+SUBNET HELP: A subnet from the ip address identified from the command above (in bold), would equate to...
 ~~~
 192.168.1.111/24 = 192.168.1.0/24 or 192.168.0.0/16 (/16 will provide more addresses than /24)